DorAvissar/K8S_Jenkins/README.md

 # k8s-project
-This project demonstrates the integration between Kubernetes, Jenkins, DockerHub, and GitHub.
-The goal is to automate the deployment of a simple Flask application using a CI/CD pipeline.
-When changes are pushed to the `app.py` file on GitHub, Jenkins builds a Docker image, pushes it to DockerHub, and deploys it to a Kubernetes cluster.
+This project showcases how Kubernetes, Jenkins, DockerHub, ArgoCD, and GitHub work together.
+Its aim is to automate the deployment process of a basic Flask application using CI/CD.
+Whenever modifications are made to the app.py file on GitHub, Jenkins constructs a Docker image, uploads it to DockerHub, and then modifies the deployment.yaml file.
+This triggers ArgoCD to deploy the updated application to the Kubernetes cluster.

 ![_דיאגרמה k8s_](https://github.com/DorAvissar/K8S_Jenkins/assets/165499842/8da6839b-cc4b-40ba-bba8-c27dcd779116)

 ## Plugins Used
-- **Kubernetes CLI Plugin**
-- **Kubernetes Continuous Deploy Plugin**
-- **Kubernetes Credentials Plugin**
-- **Kubernetes Plugin**
 - **Docker Plugin**
 - **Docker Commons Plugin**
 - **Docker-build-step**